Are you looking for information about insurance services or asset management products?

 The CEO’s maximum total direct compensation (excluding perquisites and pension contributions) is 6.188 million euros: base salary 1.125 million euros plus 5.063 million euros (150% of the sum of all three variable compensation components at target).

-For members of the Board of Management with business division responsibilities, respective quantitative targets comprise operating profit, net income, Property-Casualty revenues and Life New Business Value.
+For members of the Board of Management with business division responsibilities, individual respective quantitative targets comprise operating profit, net income, Property-Casualty revenues and Life New Business Value.

 For members of the Board of Management with a functional focus, the divisional quantitative targets are determined based on their key responsibilities.